How to Find Autism Treatment

 That said, here are a few types of treatment that are effective for those with ASD:

-- Applied Behavior Analysis (ABA) is perhaps the most common and effective approach for ASD, both in children and adults.
+- Applied Behavioral Analysis for autism is perhaps the most common and effective approach for ASD, both in children and adults.
 ABA uses a variety of techniques to bring about positive behaviors through a system of incentives.
 According to the U.S. Surgeon General, ABA is an evidenced-based best practice treatment for Autism Spectrum Disorder.

 - Cognitive Behavioral Therapy (CBT) is a type of talk therapy with an incredible array of applications, including autism.
 CBT is also known as an evidence-based therapy with a practical focus on problem-solving.
 Working with a therapist, people learn to identify the thoughts and feelings that trigger negative behaviors.